raspberrypilearning/octapi-public-key-cryptography/en/step_6.md

-1. Experiment (with trial and error) to find the largest number can you type in to your program before it takes a very long time or crashes?
+1. Experiment (with trial and error) to find the largest number can you give your program before it takes a very long time or crashes.

 1. Add a timer to benchmark how long your code takes to return the answer.
 Here is some [timer code](resources/timer_code.py), to time how long a loop takes to execute.
 Can you adapt this code to time how long your script takes to find the factors of a given number?